dreamingechoes/dreamingechoes.github.io/_posts/2015-11-15-consuming-a-restful-api-faster-with-angularjs-and-yeoman.md

   }]);
 ```

 This is the most simple controller we can define.
-We have an Angular Module (angularjsGiphyAppApp), then we add the controller's constructor function to the module using the `.controller()` method.
-And finally we have used an inline injection annotation to explicitly specify the dependency of the Controller on the `$scope`, `$http` and `$q` services provided by Angular.
+We have an AngularJS Module (angularjsGiphyAppApp), then we add the controller's constructor function to the module using the `.controller()` method.
+And finally we have used an inline injection annotation to explicitly specify the dependency of the Controller on the `$scope`, `$http` and `$q` services provided by AngularJS.

 To configure the routes of our application, let's open the `app/scripts/app.js` and put the following code: